AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Operator functions.md

         ```
         content: hello
         escape_name: hello
-        # In this example, the value of the content field is the same as that of the escape_name field.
-Therefore, the value None is returned, which means that no content is returned to the test_isnull field.
+        # In this example, the value of the content field is the same as the value of the escape_name field.
+Therefore, the value None is returned.
+This indicates that no content is returned to the test_isnull field.
         ```